top of page

 IMPORTANT: Do not over tighten the Rack Bolt, (6) to avoid deformation of the HIGH RISERS.

-STEP 12 - Check final positioning and tighten the Rack Bolt (6) firmly into the threaded captive nut inside the Expedition Rack outer track groove.
+STEP 12 - Check final positioning and tighten the RACK BOLTS (6) firmly to lock the rails to the threaded captive nut inside the Expedition Rack's outer track groove.

 CONCLUSION